jeffzh4ng/tinyc/ARCHITECTURE.md

 # Architecture
+Some thoughts on the theory behind languages, interpreters, compilers, and how it translates (if at all) to Din's architecture.

+TODO: preprocessor

 ### Frontend (lexing, parsing, typing)
-Din's frontend follows a traditional three pass architecture, where separation of concerns is split based on the different levels of abstraction that naturally occur when raising the representation from characters, to tokens, to trees.
+Din's frontend follows a traditional three pass architecture, where separation of concerns is split based on the different levels of abstraction which naturally occur when raising the representation of source from characters, to tokens, to trees.

-While academia loves to formalize both lexical[^0] and syntactic[^1] analysis with well-defined compiler compilers, Din's lexer and parser are both handwritten.
-Many open source compiler frontends follow suit, such as GCC and Clang.
+While academia tends to formalize both lexical and syntactic analysis with well-defined compiler compilers, Din's lexer and parser are both handwritten.
+Many open source compiler frontends follow suit, like GCC and Clang.

-A heuristic the author used for calculating cost-benefit calculus was
+A heuristic the author used for calculating cost-benefit calculus waas:
 ```
 benefit(DSL) ∝ |engineers|
 ```